djaxon/pandas-challenge/README.md

 https://nbviewer.jupyter.org/

+Use github link in BCS submission to paste into 'nbviewer' [above]

 Heroes of Pymoli Observations:

 1. Males dominate purchases and total purchase value, but females spend more per purchase.
 If I were a marketer or sales lead, I would market games in a package deal  to drive females to make more purchases and larger purchases.